TabularEditor/TabularEditor3/docs/downloads.md

 [Release notes for Tabular Editor 3.0.1](release-notes/3_0_1.md)

+If you need to change your license key, [follow this guide](https://github.com/TabularEditor/TabularEditor3/issues/15).

 ## Installation Instructions

 1. Download the MSI file (use the x86 version if your operating system doesn't support 64-bit applications).